yasint23/My_Devops/hands-on/Kubernetes/kubernetes-02-basic-operations/README.md

 # Hands-on Kubernetes-02 : Kubernetes Basic Operations

-Purpose of the this hands-on training is to give students the knowledge of basic operations in Kubernetes cluster.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;

 - Learn basic operations of nodes, pods, deployments, replicasets in Kubernetes

 - Learn how to update and rollback deployments in Kubernetes

 - Learn uses of namespace in Kubernetes

-## Outline

-- Part 1 - Setting up the Kubernetes Cluster

-- Part 2 - Basic Operations in Kubernetes

-- Part 3 - Deployment Rolling Update and Rollback in Kubernetes

-- Part 4 - Namespaces in Kubernetes

 ## Part 1 - Setting up the Kubernetes Cluster